 Why Writings and Musings?

 I wrote this post for the Elwood Writers blog in October 2021 - view here.
-The post is in answer to Helen McDonald's questions to us about why we write our individual blogs, and who our intended audience is.
-Why I Write my Blog I set up the Writings and Musings blog because I wanted to have … Continue reading Why Writings and Musings?
+The post is in answer to Helen McDonald's questions about why we write our individual blogs, and who our intended audience is.
+Why I Write my Blog I set up the Writings and Musings blog because I wanted to have an online … Continue reading Why Writings and Musings?

 The Inciting Incident